AlexeyMK/alexeymk.com/_posts/2020-05-12-working-remotely-crossed-the-chasm-on-may-12%2C-2020.md

 ---
+date: 2020-05-12 22:55:46
+description: From academia to the Open Source movement, remote collaboration is not exactly novel.
+From Github to DuckDuckGo, remote-first successful businesses are no longer rare.
 layout: post
-title: !
-'Working Remotely Crossed the Chasm on May 12, 2020'
 published: true
-description: From academia to the Open Source movement, remote collaboration is not exactly novel.
-From Github to DuckDuckGo, remote-first successful businesses are no longer rare.
-date: 2020-05-12 22:55:46
 tags:
-- remote work
+- remote-work
-- productivity
+- culture
+title: Working Remotely Crossed the Chasm on May 12, 2020
 ---

 **2013** Marissa Mayer [bans work-from-home](https://www.forbes.com/sites/jennagoudreau/2013/02/25/back-to-the-stone-age-new-yahoo-ceo-marissa-mayer-bans-working-from-home/#f12c67216672) at Yahoo <br />